A recent update fixes a 0day vulnerability in the Windows AppX installer (CVE-2021-43890), who used the Emotet.

 As early as December 14, 2021, security researcher Will Dormann tweeted that ms-appinstaller's URI had been blocked by Microsoft with an update.

 Dormann posted the issue in a series of tweets from December 1, 2021.
-If Windows users were logged in as administrators, it could be abused because ms-appinstaller: is a URL protocol through which install AppX from almost anywhere.
+If Windows users were logged in as administrators, it could be abused because ms-appinstaller: is a URL through which AppX installation can be started from almost anywhere.
 Even opening a Microsoft Office document was enough.

-Dormann then recommended activating the "Prevent non-administrators from installing packaged Windows applications" policy group or disabling the ms-appinstaller via the reg file for all users.
+Dormann then recommended enabling the “Prevent non-administrator users from installing packaged Windows applications” group policy or disabling ms-appinstaller via u reg for all users.

-But as of December 14, 2021, Microsoft has released the Windows AppX Installer Spoofing Vulnerability security page CVE-2021-43890, which confirms all of the above and reveals the CVE.
+But as of December 14, 2021, Microsoft published it security Windows AppX Installer Spoofing Vulnerability CVE-2021-43890, which confirms all of the above and discloses the CVE.

 Microsoft is aware of attacks that attempt to exploit this vulnerability with specially designed packages containing the Emotet / Trickbot / Bazaloader malware.